paulmalherbe/Tartan/doc/STR.rst

     + **Description** - The description of the item.
     + **Unit of Issue** - The unit of issue code relating to the item.
     + **Units Per Pack** - The number of units making up the pack.
 If applicable, the price for a single item would be the purchase or selling price divided by this number.
-    + **Value Indicator** - Select the cost price value indicator as follows:
+    + **Cost Price Indicator** - Select the cost price value indicator as follows:
         + **Average** - The cost price will be the value divided by the quantity.
         + **Standard** - The cost will be a fixed cost price.
-        + **None** - The item will not have a cost print.
+        + **None** - The item will not have a cost price.
 This is normally used for goods which are not purchased and are not standard e.g. recipes, travelling, labour etc.
     + **VAT Code** - The default vat code for the item.
     + **Exclusive Chain Store** - If chain stores are enabled in the debtor's ledger and the item is exclusive to a Chain Store, this is the Chain Store code.
     + **Exclusive Account** - If the item is exclusive to a debtor's account, this is the debtor's account number.